tikv/pd/CONTRIBUTING.md

 # How to contribute

 Thanks for your interest in contributing to PD!
-If you need any help or mentoring getting started, understanding the codebase, or making a PR (or anything else really), please ask on [#sig-scheduling (Slack channel)](https://slack.tidb.io/invite?team=tikv-wg&channel=sig-scheduling&ref=pingcap-community).

 ## Finding something to work on